imraklr/FlickVoyage/backend/services/config-server/README.md

         ```mvnw.cmd clean spring-boot:run``` (On Command Prompt)

 Ensure that you run these commands from the project's root folder, where the Project Object Model (POM) file is located.

+## Notes

+This service will be registered in the [Service Registry](https://github.com/imraklr/FlickVoyage/tree/dev-rakesh/backend/services/service-registry).
+So be sure to run the Service Registry first then run this service.